2025–26 Nottingham Forest F.C. season

-The 2025–26 season is the 160th season in the history of Nottingham Forest Football Club, and the club's fourth consecutive season competing in the Premier League.
-In addition to the domestic league, the club is also participating in the FA Cup, the EFL Cup, and the UEFA Europa League, the latter being the club's first season in a UEFA competition for 29 years.
+The 2025–26 season was the 160th season in the history of Nottingham Forest Football Club, and the club's fourth consecutive season competing in the Premier League.
+In addition to the domestic league, the club also participated in the FA Cup, the EFL Cup, and the UEFA Europa League, the latter being the club's first season in a UEFA competition for 29 years.

 Managerial changes

 On 8 September, head coach Nuno Espírito Santo was relieved from his duties.
 A day later, former Tottenham Hotspur manager Ange Postecoglou was announced as Forest's new head coach.
 Just over a month later on 18 October, Postecoglou was dismissed following the side's 0–3 home loss to Chelsea; Forest failed to win any of their eight matches while he was at the helm.
 Three days later, Sean Dyche was announced as the new head coach, on a two-year contract.
+Dyche was sacked on 12 February after less than four months in charge, with the club 17th in the Premier League.
+On 15 February Vítor Pereira was appointed head coach on an 18-month deal.

+Forest secured Premier League survival following Arsenal's 1–0 victory over West Ham United on 10 May.